sebasjimenez10/angularjs-style/Readme.md

 └── lib
 ```

-There are so many tutorials out there, but in the AngularJS development workflow we found ourselves with hundreds of files in the same directory without any order nor convention, having to spend a lot of time and effort naming things, searching files, trying to figure out if we need a Service or Factory and where it's going to be placed.
+but in the AngularJS development workflow we found ourselves with hundreds of files in the same directory without any order nor convention, having to spend a lot of time and effort naming things, searching files, trying to figure out if we need a Service or Factory and where it's going to be placed.
 So we, Talos Digital, found our own path to win at AngularJS.

 0. Split the application in components and sub-components.